 Vacant housing appears to be an issue in Harvest.
 Fully 14.62% of the housing stock is classified as vacant.
 Left unchecked, vacant Harvest homes and apartments can be a drag on the real estate market, holding Harvest real estate prices below levels they could achieve if vacant housing was absorbed into the market and became occupied.
 Housing vacancy rates are a useful measure to consider, along with other things, if you are a home buyer or a real estate investor.

-Relative to Alabama, our data show that Harvest's latest annual appreciation rate is higher than 70% of the other cities and towns in Alabama.
+Relative to Alabama, our data show that Harvest's latest annual appreciation rate is lower than 80% of the other cities and towns in Alabama.